jonathan-norris/jonathan-norris.github.io/about.md

 ### Work in Progress
 <hr>

-Asymmetries in Intensity and Persistence of Reciprocity in Labour Markets (with <a href="https://sites.google.com/site/marcofongoni/home" style="color: black;">Marco Fongoni</a>, <a href="https://www.strath.ac.uk/staff/dicksonalexdr/" style="color: black;">Alex Dickson</a>).
+Asymmetries in Intensity and Persistence of Reciprocity in Labour Markets (with <a href="https://sites.google.com/site/marcofongoni/home" style="color: darkGray;">Marco Fongoni</a>, <a href="https://www.strath.ac.uk/staff/dicksonalexdr/" style="color: darkGray;">Alex Dickson</a>).

-Beliefs on Children’s Human Capital Accumulation and Mothers at Work (with Cesarine Boinet, <a href="https://sites.google.com/view/agneseromiti/home" style="color: black;">Agnese Romiti</a>, and Zhan Shi)
+Beliefs on Children’s Human Capital Accumulation and Mothers at Work (with Cesarine Boinet, <a href="https://sites.google.com/view/agneseromiti/home" style="color: darkGray;">Agnese Romiti</a>, and Zhan Shi)

-The Long Legacy of War on Health: Evidence from Cambodia (with Thi Tham Ta and <a href="https://ottolenhart.com/about-2/" style="color: black;">Otto Lenhart</a>)
+The Long Legacy of War on Health: Evidence from Cambodia (with Thi Tham Ta and <a href="https://ottolenhart.com/about-2/" style="color: darkGray;">Otto Lenhart</a>)

-The Child Penalty: Gender Norms and Occupational Sorting (with Cesarine Boinet and <a href="https://sites.google.com/view/agneseromiti/home" style="color: black;">Agnese Romiti</a>)
+The Child Penalty: Gender Norms and Occupational Sorting (with Cesarine Boinet and <a href="https://sites.google.com/view/agneseromiti/home" style="color: darkGray;">Agnese Romiti</a>)

 [//]: This java script is the button to show abstract